daniel-ilett/blog/_posts/2019-12-18-tut4-3-matrix-matching.md

     Vector3.Distance(portalCamera.transform.position, outTransform.position);
 ~~~

 It'll be easier to demonstrate the problem if we scale the portals by 2x.
-Now, when we run the scene, out two portals look like this:
+Now, when we run the scene, our two portals look like this:

 <img data-src="/img/tut4/part3-wrong-clip-1.jpg" class="center-image lazyload" alt="Incorrect Clipping 1">